 There are rules about where to place your lucky cat for the most benefit.

-Here in the United States a black cat is seen as bad luck.
-However, that same cat is considered to be good luck in Great Britain, Japan, and Ireland.
+Here in the United States a black cat is seen as bad luck, but that same cat is considered to be good luck in Great Britain, Japan, and Ireland.
 In Scotland, the arrival of a black cat upon your doorstep brings prosperity.
 In Germany, it makes a difference which direction the cat is going.
 It is good luck if the cat crosses from your left to right, but bad luck if it crosses from right to left.
 Sailors believed a black cat was a positive thing, so the ship’s cat was usually black.
-So I guess everything is not always “black and white”!

 Black cats were considered evil during some parts of history.
 The Pilgrims believed a black cat was associated with the devil and evil.
 A person caught owning a black cat could be put to death.
 The black cat also was feared during the Middle Ages.
 This led to the death of many cats, which had a horrible consequence.
 The rat population increased and this aided the spread of the Black Death.

 It depends on who you ask how many cat breeds there are.
 The numbers varied from 35 up towards 100.
-The American Cat Fancier’s Association lists 53 breeds on its website.
-However, breeds are still being created and recognized every year.
+The American Cat Fancier’s Association lists 53 breeds on its website but breeds are still being created and recognized every year.

 The most popular colors for domestic cats are bicolor, Maltese, tabby, and calico.
-I have heard that calico cats are always female, so I checked into that also.
 It seems that calico cats as well as black and orange tortoiseshell cats are almost always female.
 It has something to do with genetics.
 With 38 pairs of chromosomes, there should be thousands of combinations, but somehow in certain sequences this color combination results with the female genes.
-I got lost in the science of it all, but it does conclude that almost all of the cats of these colors are female.

 Early cultures didn’t seem to make a distinction among the breeds.
 It wasn’t until the mid-19th century that the English began to establish breeds.
 The first National Cat Show took place in 1871 in London with 170 entries!
 One of the exotic breeds was a seal point Siamese that was described as “an unnatural, nightmare kind of cat.”
 Interest in cats continued to grow, and in 1889 the National Cat Show had 600 entries.
 The first pedigreed breed in the United States was the Maine Coon.
 America’s first large cat show was in New York in 1895.
 Today the most popular breeds include the Persian, Maine Coon, Siamese, and Ragdoll.